lambdalemon/pdf2vrc/README.md

 ### Curve
 - Curve fill with self-intersection
 - Line cap & join style (currently defaults to hard cap for a single straight line and round otherwise)
+### Rendering
+- Shading (currently all contents on the page are rendered as unlit, which works if all colors are black / background is also unlit, but otherwise looks weird)